Real-hackbard/URL-RadioStreamPlayer/README.md

    for i := 1 to NumFFTBands do
       PeakValue[i] := 0;

+   // These components have been replaced and can be assigned new values.
    EQGains[0] := TrackBar1.Position - 15;
    EQGains[1] := TrackBar2.Position - 15;
    EQGains[2] := TrackBar3.Position - 15;